TIME TO TREAT FOR EMERALD ASH BORER

 DEALING WITH EMERALD ASH BORER (EAB)

-The sad truth is that you will eventually lose the tree (based on recent research) but if it is healthy now and you want to keep it as long as possible, you can either use a tree care company , or treat it yourself with Ferti-lome Tree and Shrub Care or Safari soil drench.
+The sad truth is that you will eventually lose the tree but if it’s healthy now and you want to keep it as long as possible, you can either call a tree care company or treat it yourself with Ferti-lome Tree and Shrub Care soil drench.
 Your spring window to treat is early April to mid-May when trees actively move control products and nutrients from roots to leaves.

 SLUGS AND BUNNIES WREAK HOSTA HAVOC

 About this time every year we have a boatload of customers come in with holes in hosta leaves.
 Holes in the middle of the leaf are probably from slugs.
-They come out at night to party hard on the leaves while you’re asleep, and then hide under mulch during the day.
+They feed late at night then hide under mulch during the day.
 Rabbits take out big chunks along the leaf edges.
 Bunnies can take hostas down to the nub at one feeding and newly emerging plants are especially attractive to the furry little darlings.

 Soil Service Garden Center has Sluggo, Hi-Yield Slug and Snail Bait and Rabbit Scram for these critters.

-The movie was “Little Shop of Horrors”, a musical comedy and the movie’s star, Audrey, was a giant carnivorous plant in a flower shop that needed human blood to live.
-When Audrey was hungry she would say “feed me” in an unforgettable loud voice.
-Does your garden have little Audreys that need to be fed?
-Your Soil Service Garden Center has a huge selection of organic plant foods from Espoma and Fox Farm’s Happy Frog.
+Your Soil Service Garden Center has a huge selection of organic plant foods from Espoma and Fox Farm’s Happy Frog Brand.
 We also have Hi-Yield sodium nitrate which is the ONLY organic quickly available nitrogen, and many choices of Hi-Yield and Ferti-lome traditional plant foods.
 Your plants will thank you for feeding them!

 MORE ORGANIC CHOICES

-Garden Soil Amendments– Happy Frog soil amendment with organic plant food and mycorrhizae, Mykes mycorrhizae for transplants
+Garden Soil Amendments– Happy Frog soil amendment with organic plant food and mycorrhizae, Mykes mycorrhizae + organic fertilizer for transplants

 Lawn Food- Milorganite

-Weed Control– horticultural grade vinegar for non-selective weed control
+Weed Control– horticultural grade vinegar for non-selective annual weed control

 Fungus and Bacteria Control-copper soap- best when applied as preventative

-Insect Control– neem oil, Azotrol (active ingredient in neem), pyrethrums (derivatives of natural insect control in chrysanthemums), Captain Jack’s Spinosad and Natural Guard Spinosad bacteria that is a much improved version of Thuricide BT.
+Insect Control– neem oil, pyrethroids (derivatives of natural insect control in chrysanthemums), Captain Jack’s Spinosad (bacteria that is a big improvement over Thuricide BT) and Natural Guard Spinosad with insecticidal soap.

 Wild Violets and Creeping Charlie (also called Ground Ivy) are two of the meanest weeds in Kansas City, and it’s not unusual for these troublemakers to hang out together.

 They look like harmless cute little plants at first, but trust us; ignore them long enough and they will take over your lawn.
-Violets are more difficult to control and unfortunately many products list them on their labels, but the reality is that Turflon Ester with Triclopyr is the best product- and it also controls Creeping Charlie, giving you a “twofer one” on control.
+Violets are more difficult to control and unfortunately many products list them on their labels, but the reality is that Triclopyr (formerly Turflon) is the best product- and it also controls Creeping Charlie, clover, and other perennial broadleaves.
 This only comes in a concentrate, so you’ll need to break out the pump-up sprayer.
-If you don’t have a sprayer, see us at the Soil Service Garden Center.
-Ferti-lome Spreader-Sticker should always be used with Turflon.
+If you don’t have a sprayer, see us at the Soil Service Garden Center and we’ll fix you up.
+Ferti-lome Spreader-Sticker should always be used with Triclopyr.
 Be ready to treat several times during the year because new ones will pop up, but now is the time to start!

 Anyone who has a fescue lawn knows this is the time of year when it grows fast- as in REALLY FAST between now and around mid-May in normal years.
 This means we should mow more often than the typical once a week on Saturday morning.
 Mowing every 4-5 days is better for this grass until growth slows as we move into summer.
 Remember to keep the blade sharp and don’t mow when the grass is wet.